CodeSadhu/azodha_todo_app/README.md

 ## ⏱️ Development Context

 This was a 2-day sprint assignment for a Senior Flutter Developer role at Azodha.
 As a freelancer currently juggling 2 other projects, the timeline was quite tight but manageable.
+I ideally planned to add Serverpod as a proper backend so the app could throw structured errors and behave closer to a real production environment, but due to time constraints and my other commitments, I couldn’t integrate it.

 **Day 1 (Nov 19):** Architecture setup, authentication, basic CRUD
 **Day 2 & 3 (Nov 20-21):** Offline sync, retry logic, polish, debugging